kaitandas/shop-managment-system/README.md

-Certainly!
-Below is a basic README template for your Shop Management System project in C++:

 Shop Management System:
 The Shop Management System is an object-oriented project developed in C++ for the second-semester coursework.
 It serves as a platform for managing a retail shop, allowing administrators to perform various tasks such as adding, deleting, and updating products, while customers can purchase products from the shop.